EEEManchester/radiation_msgs/README.md

 # radiation_msgs Package

 # Overview
-This package offers standardised ROS message structures to communicate radiation information between nodes, primarily from detectors directly.
+This package offers standardised *ROS2* message structures to communicate radiation information between nodes, primarily from detectors directly.
 Detectors covers a broad range of instruments from personal dosimeters to spectrometers, all used as part of nuclear inspection tasks.

 Messages can explicitly communicate radiation type (alpha, beta, gamma, neutron), along with key metrics that the majority of devices provide.